 Bear Mountain in Wild Sky Wilderness rises west of the Beckler River near Frog Mountain.
-It is the second tallest of nine mountains in Washington State bearing the same name.
-While not as high as Bear Mountain in the North Cascades National Park, this mountain on the Skykomish River holds a larger prominence.
+It is the second-tallest of nine peaks in Washington State bearing the same name.
+While much shorter than Bear Mountain in the North Cascades National Park, this one on the Skykomish River holds slightly more prominence.

 See more trip photos here.